gristlabs/grist-form-submit/README.md

    3. <a id="default-rules"></a>
-      In the "Default Rules" section, add a rule with condition `user.Access != OWNER`, and permisison "Deny All" (it should show as all 4 red boxes).
+      In the "Default Rules" section, add a rule with condition `user.Access != OWNER`, and permission "Deny All" (it should show as all 4 red boxes).

    4. Click "Add Table Rules" and select your table to hold submissions.
 Keep the default empty condition (which means "Everyone"), and click the "Create" permission (`C`) twice to make it green